-Queen Elizabeth National Park named after Queen Elizabeth II of England after her visit in 1952, is one of the top Uganda safaris destinations.
+Queen Elizabeth National Park, named after Queen Elizabeth II of England after her visit in 1952, is one of the top Uganda safaris destinations.
 It is located in southwestern Uganda and lies astride the Equator with monuments on both sides of the road making latitude 00.
 It is in the Albertine region along with Kyambura and Kigezi wildlife resource, which brings together the most diverse ecosystem in Africa.
 The rich bio-diversity of crater lakes, forest, savannah, woodland, and acacia and numerous animal, plant, and bird species lie on an area of 1978km2.
 This is the most visited park in Uganda which maybe because of its name but also is easily accessible for those traveling with public transport.

 Numerous crater lakes in Queen Elizabeth give incredible scenery.
 Have stopovers at Nyamununka crater lake also known as the hospital for animals, many visit it to have their wounds treated or the aging animals for its waters that contain Sulphur.
 Take a trip to the salt mining craters, Lake Katwe or Lake Bunyampaka.
 Enjoy the sun set over Lake Edward and Rwenzoris in the backdrop.
 Ishasha sector of Queen Elizabeth national park is home to the famous tree-climbing lions that choose the branches of acacia trees after the night/early morning meals.
 The trees also provide the needed shed from the scotching sun which raises them to experience the winds.